-Relationship between the Profile of the Students and Teachers and Students' Performance in TLE

-The table shows that age (a=.162), family income (a=.983), and type of high school graduated from (a=.372) had significance values greater than .05.
-Thus, the null hypothesis that the profile of the students is significantly related to performance in TLE is accepted in terms of the three variables.
-There is no significant relationship between the students' profile and age, family income, and the type of high school they graduated from.
-These three variables did not have that significant relation with the performance in TLE of the students.
+Relationship between the Profile of the Students and Teachers and Students' Performance in TLE significantly related to performance in TLE is accepted in terms of the three variables.
+There is no significant relationship between the students' profile and age, family income, and the type of high school graduated from.
+These three variables did not that significant relation with the performance in TLE of the students.